teamhanko/hanko/README.md

 ```
 > **Note**: Docker (Desktop) needs to be running in order for the command to run.

-After the services are up and running, the example login can be opened at `localhost:8888`.
+After the services are up and running, the login page can be viewed at `localhost:8888`.
 To receive emails without your own
 smtp server, we added [mailslurper](https://github.com/mailslurper/mailslurper) which will be available at `localhost:8080`.

 > **Note**: Hanko services are not published to a registry yet and will be built locally before the services are started.